arikarim/Rails-React-Front-end/README.md

 - Clone the Rails repo and cd inside the project.

-- Run `Rake secret` and keep hold it for the next step.
+- Run `Rake secret` and hold it for the next step.

 - Create a `.env` file in the root of the project and inside it put this `DEVISE_JWT_SECRET_KEY = < your secret key from previuos step >`